-Department of Parks, Recreation & Museums Category Performance Measures Description Goal Statement Category Fit Nassau % Campsites Rented-Total Includes the number of days all County owned campsites were reserved as a percent of days available.
-Reach higher levels of usage through new programs at County campsite facilities.
-Fit Nassau Field Court Reservations Includes the number of field/court (ball-field, tennis court etc.) reservations recorded at select Nassau County facilities.
-A fee and leisure pass is required.
+Departn nent of Parks, Recreation & Muse eums Category Fit Nassau Performance Measures % Campsites Rented-Total Description Includes the number of days all County owned campsites were reserved as a percent of days Goal Statement Reach higher levels of usage through new programs at County campsite Fit Nassau Field Court Reservations available.
+Includes the number of field/court (ball-field, tennis court etc.) reservations recorded at select Nassau County facilities.
+A fee and leisure pass is required. facilities.
 Offer Parks facilities for various functions and activities increasing the public's awareness of all that is available.
 Fit Nassau Golf-Rounds Played Includes the number of rounds of golf played.
 The Nassau County Department of Parks, Recreation and Museums provides a total of seven golf courses to accommodate players with a range of skill levels, as well as three driving ranges.
-In addition, there are four executive-level 9-hole golf courses.
+In addition, there are four executive- level 9-hole golf courses.
 Offer quality well maintained public golf courses at affordable prices to encourage residents to play during peak and off peak hours.
-Fit Nassau Leisure Passes Sold Increase the number of leisure passes sold to properly reflect the usage of County facilities, and create a comprehensive data base and mailing list to keep users informed regarding new programs and events at County parks.
+Fit Nassau Leisure Passes Sold Includes the number of Leisure Passes sold.
+The Nassau County Leisure Passport identifies its holder as a Nassau County resident and is required for entry into many recreational facilities such as pools, rinks, golf courses, tennis courts, beaches, marinas, cabanas, as well as most parks operated by the Nassau County Department of Parks, Recreation and Museums.
+In general, a Leisure Passport is required of residents 13 years of age and older.
+Youngsters who utilize county-operated golf courses, regardless of age, must have a Leisure Passport.
+Increase the number of leisure passes sold to properly reflect the usage of County facilities, and create a comprehensive data base and mailing list to keep users informed regarding new programs and events at County parks.
 Fit Nassau Parks Attendance Includes tracked attendance at Nassau County Parks including Swimming facilities, Lakeside Events, Batting Cages, Skating Rinks and Mini- Golf Courses.
 Increase the attendance at the Parks, Recreation and Museums by giving the residents of Nassau County new and improved experiences.
 Government Efficiency Parks Revenue-Exc Rent Includes the dollar amount resulting from all parks revenue sources including golf, museum, recreation, rentals and advertising but excluding rent collected.
 Seek new and continuous sources of non-levy funding to expand and improve Park programming.
 Fit Nassau Rec Prog-Children Registered Includes the number of children ages 5 to 12 who have registered to attend Nassau County's Summer Recreation program, which runs from July to August.
 Bring an affordable and enjoyable camp experience to the residents of Nassau County.